jenesis/jenesis/README.md

    - Piping console / logger output to file / test runner console / null

 #### API ideas
-This API is not meant to be a full thought through thinggy it is more like a basic idea on how such stuff could look like:
+This API is not meant to be a fully thought-through thing it is more like a basic idea on how such stuff could look like:
 ```java
 @RemoteAgent(agentClass = LoggingRemoteAgent.class)